abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 np.save("my_array", a)
 ```

-!!!
-Info ""
 Done!
 Since the file name contains no file extension was provided, NumPy automatically added `.npy`.
 Let's take a peek at the file content:

 ```py
 with open("my_array.npy", "rb") as f: